Niagara Falls Horseshoe Falls viewed from the Canadian side at dusk, mist rising from the cataract

 Location

-Embassy Suites by Hilton Niagara Falls Fallsview — all-suite high-rise hotel
+Embassy Suites by Hilton Niagara Falls Fallsview, all-suite high-rise with a 42nd-floor restaurant

 #4 in Niagara Falls